Shadow Dice

 🐶 Dog

 Hold your hand straight.
 Face your palm towards the light.
 Curl your index finger in.
 Bend your thumb.
 Move your pinky finger up and down.
-Woof, woof!
+Woof, Woof!

 🐨 Koala